Table Of Content

 How to Open an Amex Checking Account

 The Amex rewards checking account is an online account, so you’ll need to complete your application online.
-However, you will need to have held a personal Amex credit card for at least three months before you apply.
-If this applies to you, you can start the process on the Amex website.
+However, you must hold a personal Amex credit card for at least three months before applying.
+You can start the process on the Amex website if this applies to you.

 - Click Apply: On the Amex website, look for the checking account product page.
 This will detail all the information about the account and at the bottom of the page, you’ll see an “Apply” button.